 15. Cook until the rice is done.
 If needed sprinkle some water.
-If using a pressure cooker, cook for just 5 minutes.
+If using a pressure cooker, cook for just 5 minutes on a a low flame.
 Switch off the stove, do not allow the cooker to whistle.
 Let the pressure come down.
 Fluff up the mixed veg pulao.

-- 1 large bay leaf or 2 small
+- 1 large bay leaf or tej patta

 - ¼ tsp pepper corn

 - 2 tsp ginger or ginger garlic paste

 - 2 cups mixed vegetables (carrot, beans, peas, potato go well)

 - ½ cup soya chunks or meal maker (optional)

 - ¼ cup mint leaves or pudina (chopped finely)